Doxycycline for Chlamydia

 - jaundice

-If you experience any of the following serious side effects, stop taking doxycycline immediately, call 999 or go to A&E straight away:
+If you experience any of the following serious side effects, stop taking doxycycline immediately and call 999 or go to A&E straight away:

 - very severe headaches causing visual disturbances such as blurred vision, double vision or loss of vision